Case Study 2:

 I’ve cultivated team cultures by:

-• Establishing clear team mission, vision, and values
+• Establishing clear team mission, vision, and values and keeping that as our North Star as we scale and evolve

-• Creating personal "User Guides" to foster mutual understanding
+• Creating personal "User Guides" to foster mutual understanding and human-centered collaboration

-• Conducting regular team pulse surveys and listening tours
+• Conducting regular team pulse surveys and listening tours to continuously improve and address pressing concerns

-• Organizing regular opportunities to connect, learn, grow and have fun together
+• Organizing regular opportunities to connect, learn, grow and have fun together through workshops and offsites

 Adaptive Team Design